Particular/docs.particular.net/nservicebus/operations/tuning.md

 ---
 title: Tuning endpoint message processing
-summary: Optimize message processing by configuring concurrency and/or throughput
+summary: Optimize message processing by configuring concurrency
+component: Core
 redirects:
  - nservicebus/how-to-reduce-throughput-of-an-endpoint
  - nservicebus/operations/reducing-throughput
  - nservicebus/operations/throughput
+tags:
+ - performance
+ - throttling
+ - concurrency
+reviewed: 2016-11-15
 ---

 NServiceBus uses defaults that ensure good performance in most common cases.
 While this is usually the preferred mode of operation there are situations where tuning needs to be applied.